 What are your qualifications?

 At a minimum, your agent should have a state license and belong to a local real estate trade association.
-Gives them far more access to multiple listing services, so your home has a higher chance of getting noticed.
-It’s even better if they’re a member of the National Association of Realtors which requires extra training and adherence to a code of ethics.
+It gives them far more access to multiple listing services, so your home has a higher chance of getting noticed.
+It’s even better if they’re a member of the National Association of Realtors, which requires extra training and adherence to a code of ethics.

 How long have you been in the business?

 The majority of real estate knowledge is learned on the job, making experience a premium.
 That’s not to say that newly licensed agents aren’t valuable.
 Newer agents tend to have more time to devote to each transaction, and if they have access to experienced mentors, they’re worth taking seriously.

 Still, experience counts for a lot.
 The agent should have at least a few transactions under their belt – from listing to closing – and be familiar with the neighborhood.